 How do you envision your hospital experience?

-All of these questions will help you make your adoption plan.
 Ka Makana will send you a physical or digital packet of educational information.
 If you want to take the next step in creating an adoption plan, your packet will also include a questionnaire for you to fill out.
 The form includes general questions about yourself and the future you hope to provide for your baby.
 All of the information you provide to us is completely confidential.
-We will work one on one with you to discuss the packet and answer any questions that you might have.
 Keep in mind if you ever want to make any changes to your adoption plan it is okay to do so at any point during your adoption.
-Your well-being is our first concern.
-We offer support before, during and after your placement of your baby.
+Your well-being is our first concern and we offer support before, during and after your placement of your baby.

 Step 3: Choose an Adoptive Family